 When a profile is released, the virtual IO settings for the profile are returned to the state they were in before they were assigned.
-The BIOS settings, iRMC settings, RAID settings and OS settings (including install state) remain unchanged.
-In addition, periodic verification of profiles is no longer performed.
+The settings other than the virtual IO settings remain unchanged.
+In addition, periodic verification of profiles is no longer executed.

 - 1. Power off the server if you want to release a profile that contains Virtual IO settings. - 2.
-From the Global Navigation Menu on the ISM GUI, select [Structuring] [Profiles]. - From the menu on the left side of the screen, select [Profile Settings] [All Profiles].
+From the Global Navigation Menu on the ISM GUI, select [Structuring] [Profiles]. - 3.
+From the menu on the left side of the screen, select [Profile Settings] [All Profiles].
 The "All Profiles" screen is displayed. - 4.
 Select the profile to be released. - 5.
 From the [Actions] button, select [Release Profile].